 This Saturday, due to coronavirus restrictions, Muller will focus on hosting the top 14 leaders Bordeaux-Begles into the first round of the season.
 The number of competitions is reduced and the Stade Amedee-Domenech, which can accommodate 16,000 people.
 5,000 people participate.

-The 1997 European champions lost to Pau last weekend, two points higher than the relegation play-off position, but lost only once at home this season.
+The 1997 European champions lost to Pau last weekend.
+Two points are higher than the relegation play-off position.
+But lost only once at home this season.
 Muller said: I think the most important thing is that we can have as many supporters as possible.

 We are in a slightly subtle time for the club and Covid.
 We have to stay nervous, we are fighting for our future, he added.
 Elsewhere, Fiji winger Waisea Nayacalevu brought Stade Francais to Castres and the 31-year-old confirmed this week that he had not been vaccinated.